yi581/X402-EVM/README.md

-# X402 Insurance Protocol - EVM Implementation
+# x402: BNTR Protocol - EVM Implementation

-> Zero-Fee Insurance for Web3 API Payments on EVM-Compatible Chains
+> Refund, Rewired — Autonomous Trust for the Micropayment Age

 Smart contract implementation for Ethereum, Base, Optimism, Arbitrum, and other EVM chains.